- Table of Contents

 Who Is the Secretary?

-A secretary is an administrative professional entrusted with a range of tasks aimed at facilitating the smooth operation of an organisation.
+A secretary is an administrative professional entrusted with various tasks to facilitate an organisation's smooth operation.
 While the role may vary depending on the industry and organisation, the fundamental responsibilities of a secretary remain consistent.
 These individuals are often the first point of contact for clients, employees, and external stakeholders, and they play a crucial role in maintaining effective communication channels within an organisation.

 What Are the Secretary's Top 7 Joint Duties?